AcTePuKc/TTS-WebUI-PySide6/gui_pyside6/README.md

 - Experimental audio reconstruction with **Vocos**.
 - Music source separation with **Demucs**.
 Load an audio file and the backend generates individual stem tracks.
+- Some tools may output a folder of audio files instead of a single file.
+The application adds the folder path to the history list and treats the first file as the last output.
 - Optional UI translations.
 Place custom `.qm` and `.json` files under `~/.hybrid_tts/translations`.